neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

     >>> minidemo.batch_cursors()

-To analyze all traces efficiently, you can now perform a "batch analysis" on all traces at once: First, select all traces, either using **select_all()** from the shell, or "Edit"->"Select all traces" from the menu or pressing **Ctrl + A**.
+To analyze all traces efficiently, you can now perform a "batch analysis" on all traces at once: First, select all traces, either using :func:`stf.select_all()` from the shell, or "Edit"->"Select all traces" from the menu or pressing **Ctrl + A**.
 Then choose "Analysis"->"Batch analysis" from the menu.

     .. figure:: images/batchanalysis.png